-This year, we had the opportunity to partner with True&Co on their True Body Front Closure + Bra which was inspired by and designed specifically with survivors in mind.
-Through this partnership, we have been able to speak and connect with some truly incredible survivors, like Anna Crollman, aka My Cancer Chic.
+This year, we had the opportunity to partner with the unique and amazing bra company, True&Co.
+Through this partnership, we have been able to speak and connect with some truly incredible survivors, Through this partnership, we have been able to speak and connect with some truly incredible survivors, like Anna Crollman, aka My Cancer Chic.

 After being diagnosed at just 27, Ana struggled to find information relevant to her.
 So, she created her own.
 My Cancer Chic is unique lifestyle and wellness blog, where she touches on everything from fashion to treatment, for survivors and loved ones, creating a space full of breast cancer resources for everyone.

 When was your diagnosis and how old were you?

 I was diagnosed with Stage IIB Breast Cancer at age 27 with no family history of premenopausal breast cancer.

 How did you find out you had breast cancer?

 I was showering and noticed a lump in my breast that felt abnormal.
 I was not in the habit of completing self-checks, but something immediately frightened me about this lump.